Do Male Dogs Go Into Heat?

 Male Dogs in Heat?

 Do male dogs go into heat?
-In short: No. "In heat," or estrus specifically refers to the time in female dog's reproductive cycle where she becomes receptive to mating with males.
-According to the American Kennel Club, male dogs don't go into heat; instead, they're capable of conceiving year-round once they become fertile at about 6 months old.
+In short: No. "In heat," or estrus specifically refers to the time in the female dog's reproductive cycle where she becomes receptive to mating with males.
+According to the American Kennel Club, male dogs don't go into heat; instead, they're capable of mating year-round once they become fertile at about 6 months old.

 A dog's breed and size plays a role in when she first goes into heat, but generally speaking most dogs will reach sexual maturity at around 6 months — some dogs can go into heat as early as four months, while large and giant breeds may take up to two years before their first heat cycle.
 A heat cycle occurs every six to eight months and lasts approximately three weeks.
 While in heat, a female dog is especially attractive to male dogs and will experience a swollen vulva, vaginal bleeding and more frequent urination.